 The group meet on the first Monday of every month.
 For more information contact abccic.horleyhealthhub@nhs.net

-A year ago, this was an overgrown and unusable area and now the Community Garden is used all year round.
+A few years ago, this was an overgrown and unusable area and now the Community Garden is used all year round.
 Alliance for Better Care, Horley PCN and Growing Health Together staff continue to use the space for breaks, alongside all of the local groups who meet at the Horley Health Hub.
 The area has hosted a variety of events and is looked after by our regular volunteers including the fantastic Birchwood Volunteer Health Champions.

-Ladies meet once a fortnight, 10am – 2pm.
+Ladies meet once a fortnight, 10am – 2pm in the Horley Health Hub.
 For more information, contact Jill Douglas on 07850 180 046.